 This year we spent the long Easter weekend exploring Prague, the Czech Republic’s bustling capital city.
 Famous for its well-preserved historic buildings, fascinating architecture, and rich history, the city has definitely earned its place on any traveler’s bucket list.
-But typical of big cities everywhere, dealing with transportation and overnight accommodations can be a giant headache, the last thing you need when you’re on vacation.
-If you’re planning a trip to Prague, hopefully these tips on driving in the Czech Republic, parking in downtown Prague, and options for inexpensive campgrounds in the city might save you a headache.
-It pays to KBYG: “Know Before You Go”!
+But typical of big cities everywhere, dealing with transportation and overnight accommodations can be a giant headache – the last thing you need when you’re on vacation.
+If you’re planning a trip to this vibrant Eastern European city, hopefully this Prague travel guide will save you a bit of time and money.

 - Road Vignette – Required for normal passenger cars <3.5 tons to drive on many Czech highways.
 A 10-day sticker costs CZK 310/€11/$13.
 You can buy it at service stations or roadside stands near the Czech border.
 It’s best to pay with a credit card, and make sure you’re not charged more than CZK 310.
 The vignette is a 2-piece sticker; write your car registration number on both halves of the vignette, stick the upper half to the bottom of your front window on the passenger side, and save the bottom half of the vignette.